FZambia/centrifuge/docs/content/client_api.rst

 Correct token guarantees that connection request to Centrifuge contains valid information about project and user IDs.
 Token is similar to HTTP cookie, client must not show it to anyone else.
-Remember that you must  always use channels in private categories when working with data of limited access.
+Remember that you must  always use channels in private namespaces when working with data of limited access.

 Now centrifuge client configured and you are ready to start communicating.